HildrethResearchGroup/Box-Designer/README.md

 ### Notes

-* The Apple Markdown syntax is used to document this project.
+* Apple Markdown syntax is used to document this project.
 The HTML rendering of the documentation is created using jazzy.
 To get jazzy on macOS:
 * [sudo] gem install jazzy
 * If you run "jazzy --min-acl private" in your root project folder from the command line and you have issues with xcodebuild, try:
 * jazzy --build-tool-arguments CODE_SIGN_IDENTITY=,CODE_SIGNING_REQUIRED=NO,CODE_SIGNING_ALLOWED=NO --min-acl private
-* The jazzy-generated documentation is published at https://hildrethresearchgroup.github.io/Box-Designer/ (HildrethResearchGroup's GitHub Pages URL)
+* The jazzy-generated documentation is published at https://hildrethresearchgroup.github.io/Box-Designer/ (HildrethResearchGroup's GitHub Pages URL); there is a WorkFlow set up in GitHub so that our GitHubPages is updated any time someone pushes to the master branch.